5.11: Remote probes took the photographs

 The video also alleges that the camera pans too quickly in response to capcom’s “up a bit, down a bit” commands, but in reality there is no way to tell which of the instructions Apollo 8 is following - he’s just making assumptions.

 As with many of the claims made about the production of Apollo images, of whatever source, a moment’s thought introduces far more problems than the claims address.
 In short, it’s just not practical or possible.
 It’s a simpler exercise to send someone.
 The reason the voice communications seemed to be coming from the moon is because they were there.
 The many professionals and amateurs tracking it received signals from the moon because that’s where they were coming from.
+It’s also worth pointing out that the same youtuber claims that all the footage of Earth was done from geosynchronous orbit, which is completely at odds with the claim that it was done from the SIV-B. These guys just can’t get their story straight, because they only concentrate on a single facet of the picture that fits their delusion.
+When you try and join all the dots of their conspiracy nonsense together the picture falls apart.

 The ‘it was all done by a remote probe’ is a lazy, idle, glib throwaway dismissal based on nothing more than pre-supposition and with no basis in fact whatsoever.
 The proponents of these arguments either don’t know as much as they claim, or are deliberately glossing over the bits that don’t fit their deluded narrative.
 It is pretty much “well they must have”, and no coherent, logically consistent evidence is offered to support it.
 Ever.
 Denial is all that is required, apparently.
 They might think it gets them out of a hole, given that the images of Earth and moon are undeniably accurate, but it just raises more unanswerable questions for them.